Kyi Hla Han

 Kyi Hla Han (ကြည်လှဟန်, [tɕì l̥a̰ hàɰ̃]; 13 February 1961 – 19 February 2022) was a professional golfer from Myanmar who served as executive chairman of the Asian Tour.

-Professional career

-Han turned professional in 1980.
+Career

+In 1980, Han turned professional.
+In 1982, he finished runner-up to Payne Stewart at the Resch's Pilsner Tweed Classic, an event on the PGA Tour of Australia, defeating Greg Norman by several shots.

 He recorded his first professional wins in 1983 at the Malaysian Dunlop Masters and the Malaysian PGA Championship.
 He played on the Asian Tour from its debut season in 1995 until 2004.
-In 1999 he was the top money winner on the tour and that year he collected his only win in an official money Asian Tour tournament at the Volvo China Open.
+In 1999, he was the top money winner on the tour and that year he collected his only win in an official money Asian Tour tournament at the Volvo China Open.

 In 2006, Han was appointed Chairman of the Asian Tour, upon the tour having been reconstituted in 2004 after having been taken over by the players themselves.
 He is given credit for having overseen the rapid growth of the Asian Tour.

 Death

 Han died in Singapore on 19 February 2022, at the age of 61.